jsonnet-libs/jsonnet-training-course/_gen/lesson1.md

-# Write a reusable library
+# Write an extensible library

 Jsonnet gives us a lot of freedom to organize our libraries, there is no right or wrong, however a well-organized library can get you a long way.
 While applying common